colosseum-wiot/user-documentation/docs/source/radio_api_traffic/save_image_snapshot.rst

 Save an Image Snapshot using ColosseumCLI
 =======================================

-Users can save the state of their image through the :doc:`Colosseum CLI <colosseum_cli>`.
+Users can save the state of their image through the :doc:`Colosseum CLI </radio_api_traffic/colosseum_cli>`.
 This will allow the user to save a new image file to the images directory on the user's team network storage.

 To check the existing images, check the network storage folder: